Golden Gate University School of Law

 Golden Gate Law School Employment

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
-The Golden Gate University class of 2011 had an employment rate of 68% with 5% pursuing an additional degree.
+The Golden Gate Law School class of 2022 had an employment rate of 65% with 1% pursuing an additional degree.

 Employment Comparison